MexLinker/my_rime_MaxVersion/script_Max/README.md

   3. Then `pnpm run dev` or `pnpm run build` to produce `dist/`.

 ## Troubleshooting
+- If you see `RollupError: Could not resolve "../schema-name.json" from "src/worker.ts"`, the local worker build ran but schema index JSON files were not generated.
+For the demo path we rely on the prebuilt `public/worker.js` and do not auto-build the worker.
+If you intend to build locally, run `pnpm run native && pnpm run schema && pnpm run wasm && pnpm run worker` first.
+- If the dev server port does not match your `--port`, the script now sets `PORT`/`VITE_PORT` env vars and Vite reads them to honor your port.
+Re-run with `--port` and it should reflect correctly.
 - If the input candidates don’t show, your browser may be unable to download runtime or schema assets from the CDN.
-Use `--proxy 127.0.0.1:7890` or configure a system/browser proxy, then reload.
+Use `--china` / `-China`, or set `--proxy 127.0.0.1:7890` and reload.
 - Check the browser console/network panel for blocked requests to `@libreservice/my-rime` or `@rime-contrib`.

+More details in `script_Max/TROUBLESHOOTING.md`.